-I was very surprised, on arriving at a recent 60th birthday party at The Garrick Club, to see a silhouette flag flying outside.
-On closer inspection I realised it was one of my own silhouettes.
+I WAS SURPRISED, on arriving at a recent 60th birthday party at The Garrick Club, to see a flag flying outside with a silhouette.
+I immediately realised it was one of my own silhouettes.
 I felt I’d arrived!

 Of course, I ought not to have been surprised.
 That silhouette, cut a couple of years earlier at a corporate dinner, was the reason I was there at all.
 The birthday boy had obviously been delighted with it, since he had booked me for this event.
 He wanted me there to cut similar silhouettes of all the guests.
 The silhouette had also featured on the invitations.
 In fact, it was everywhere: on the table place cards, above the seating plan, the menu.
 It was impossible to avoid.
 The flag was the master stroke; I’ve seen my silhouettes used in this way before, but never on a flag!